Make a Photo Stream into a Public Website Easily, Anytime from iOS

 Turn Any Photo Stream into a Photo Website

 You can do this on any iPhone, iPod touch, or iPad with Photo Stream support.
 Photo Stream requires iCloud.
+This assumes you have a Photo Stream already active and created in the Shared images of iOS, if not you can create one quickly.

 - Tap the blue (>) arrow button next to the name of the Photo Stream